The University Archive

 - Legal documents from ca. 1875

 As some of our material is unique, fragile and/or irreplaceable, there are some rules about its use - to help us to preserve it.
-The catalogue of the University Archives is searchable.
+The University Archives Inventory is searchable.

 Please send any enquiries you may have about the archive via email to the following address: firstname.lastname@example.org Tel: 020 7320 3516.